-10-106-186 Project Management and Coordination 2 credits Plan and coordinate projects, develop timelines, determine priorities, increase individual and team productivity, control the workday and allocate resources using graphic tools such as MS Project or MS Excel software.
+and Coordination 2 credits Plan and coordinate projects, develop timelines, determine priorities, increase individual and team productivity, control the workday and allocate resources using graphic tools such as MS Project or MS Excel software.
 Project management and coordination techniques and concepts are learned by participating in team project and completing a personal project plan.
 Students should be in last semester of their program OR enrolled in the Project Management Certificate.

-10-106-187 Exploring Business Technologies 2 credit: Research current and emerging technologies such as smart phones, digital cameras, scanners, fax technology, tablet computers, social networking tools, video conferencing, wireless and Bluetooth technology, Web 2.0 tools, and biometric security.
+10-106-187 Exploring Business Technologies 2 credits Research current and emerging technologies such as smart phones, digital cameras, scanners, fax technology, tablet computers, social networking tools, video conferencing, wireless and Bluetooth technology, Web 2.0 tools, and biometric security.
 Create an electronic portfolio.
 Student must be in final semester of program or obtain consent of instructor.
-Prerequisites: 10-103-168, 10-106-190, and being in last semester of the program.
+Co-requisite: 10-106-190.

-10-106-190 Professional Development 1 credit
+10-106-190 Professional Development

 Using the internet and traditional methods, research the job market, develop a job search/career portfolio, and explore networking.
 Create a professional image for job search.
 The portfolio includes a resume, cover letter, thank-you letter, reference sheet, work samples and other job search materials.
-Prerequisite: 10-01-195 (or 20-801-201) and being in the last year of program.
+Prerequisite: 10-801-195 (or 20-801-201) and being in the last year of program.